AEW Dynamite preview: New Year's Smash night two lineup - Pro Wrestling Dot Net

 -Cody appears on Britt Baker’s Waiting Room talkshow

 Powell’s POV: The show will also feature followup to Doc Gallows and Karl Anderson appearing at the end of night one to help Kenny Omega.
-AEW will be taped today in Jacksonville, Florida at Daily’s Place.
+AEW was taped on Thursday in Jacksonville, Florida at Daily’s Place.
 Join Jake Barnett for his live review of Dynamite every Wednesday at 7CT/8ET.
 Dot Net Members hear my same night audio reviews after each episode.

 Be the first to comment